emd/random_data/README.md

 The `matplotlib.mlab` submodule offers several useful routines for spectral density estimation, *but*

-    - `psd` and `csd`, which use Welch's average periodogram method to estimate the autospectral density and cross-spectral density, respectively, are not time-resolved, and
+- `psd` and `csd`, which use Welch's average periodogram method to estimate the autospectral density and cross-spectral density, respectively, are *not* time-resolved, and

 - `specgram`, which creates a time-resolved estimate of the autospectral density (i.e. a "spectrogram"), does not average spectral estimates over several realizations, so the resulting spectrogram suffers from large amounts of random error

 In contrast, `random_data` produces time-resolved spectral density estimates that have been averaged over several realizations, effectively merging the functionality of `psd`/`csd` and `specgram`.
 This is largely accomplished via class definitions built around `matplotlib`'s `psd` and `csd` functions.
-Additionally, `random_data`s spectral density classes have robust methods for visualizing the magnitude, coherence, and phase angle of spectral density estimates.
+Additionally, `random_data`'s spectral density classes have robust methods for visualizing the magnitude, coherence, and phase angle of spectral density estimates.